agynio/gh-pr-review/README.md

 ## Design notes

-- Each command binds to exactly one GitHub backend: review report is GraphQL-only, while comment listing/replying remain GraphQL-only.
+- Each command binds to exactly one GitHub backend: review view is GraphQL-only, while comment listing/replying remain GraphQL-only.
 Optional REST lookups appear only when translating legacy IDs.
 - Optional fields are omitted entirely—never backfilled with empty strings or